On Testing Independence and Goodness-of-fit in Linear Models

-Moreover, this independence testing procedure also yields a novel approach to testing for the goodness-of-fit of the fitted regression model: under model mis-specification, the residuals, although uncorrelated with the predictors (by definition of the least squares procedure), are very much dependent on the predictors, and the HSIC can detect this dependence; under $H_0$, the test statistic exhibits $n^{-1}$-rate of convergence, whereas, under dependence, we observe $n^{-1/2}$-rate of convergence for the centered test statistics.
+Moreover, this independence testing procedure also yields a novel approach to testing for the goodness-of-fit of the fitted regression model: under model mis-specification, the residuals, although uncorrelated with the predictors by definition of the least squares procedure, are very much dependent on the predictors, and the Hilbert--Schmidt independence criterion can detect this dependence; under $H_0$, the test statistic exhibits $n^{-1}$-rate of convergence, whereas, under dependence, we observe $n^{-1/2}$-rate of convergence for the centered test statistic.

 We find the limiting distribution of the test statistic, under both the null and alternative hypotheses.
-Interestingly, we see that the asymptotic distribution is very different from that if the true error $\eta$ were observed.
+Interestingly, the asymptotic distribution is very different from what would have been obtained if the true error $\eta$ were observed.
 To approximate the null distribution of the test statistic, we propose a bootstrap scheme and prove its consistency.
-Note that the usual permutation test, which is used quite often in testing independence, cannot be directly used in this scenario as we do not observe $\eta$.
+The usual permutation test, which is used quite often in testing independence, cannot be directly used in this scenario as we do not observe $\eta$.